Dementia & Community Rail

 The individuals directly affected by dementia are still the independent, proud people they always have been, they just need some additional help to carry out their daily activities.
 These individuals most likely still want to travel, enjoy day trips and go to the shops etc., and the social and cognitive benefits of these individuals still participating in society have been well documented, along with the economic benefits for the local community.
 This means working towards creating inclusive travel for all has become a priority throughout the transportation industry.

-That said, in collaboration with Alzheimer’s Research UK, the train operating company, Arriva Rail North Ltd, the CRP aim to make the Bentham Line a centre of excellence in terms of understanding how community rail can assist in helping those with dementia to still lead an active life and continue to be part of society.
+That said, in a collaboration with a number of partners, including the Alzheimer’s Society, Alzheimer’s Research UK, the train operating company, Arriva Rail North Ltd, the CRP aim to make the Bentham Line a centre of excellence in terms of understanding how community rail can assist in helping those with dementia to still lead an active life and continue to be part of society.
 We aim to do this through training our customer facing staff and volunteers including dementia friends training and dementia champions alongside producing a series of materials (including walk leaflets and other activities) with the aim of encouraging safe, tourism and group travel.
 Our eventual aim is to offer similar packages to other disadvantaged groups in communities around the UK.

 We feel that The Bentham Line is well placed to host such as initiative as the line’s history as the means of getting to a seaside holiday in Morecambe in times gone by can provide the nostalgia of long term memories (e.g. childhood holidays) that enables those affected by dementia to feel good about themselves.